thangnqs/wpdocker/README.md

 # WPDocker

-A simple setup Web Development with Docker :hearts: WordPress
+A simple setup Web Development with Docker :hearts: WordPress or any PHP application

 Support on
  - :white_check_mark: Mac Intel, Mac M1 Chip